 More frustration and intimidation sets in and you start thinking, am I blind or stupid?
 They gave me these pieces and I cannot find where they fit.

 You begin to sweat and get nervous, you are wiggling around, wait a minute, you see a piece you think one of your pieces might fit, but it’s on the other side of the table.

-Anger begins to show.
+Anger and frustration begin to show.

-Your start tapping and snapping your fingers.
-Sadness begins showing in your eyes and anger changes your facial expressions.
+Your start tapping and snapping your fingers; sadness begins showing in your eyes and anger changes your facial expressions.